 Communities deserve great transportation infrastructure that is accessible, welcoming, and safe.
-A fundamental step in planning for this infrastructure is establishing a long-range transportation vision, often called a Transportation Element, Transportation Master Plan, or Transportation System Plan.
+A fundamental step in planning for this infrastructure is establishing a long-range transportation vision, often called a Transportation Element, Transportation Master Plan (TMP), or Transportation System Plan (TSP).
 These plans forecast mobility needs over the coming decades, based on anticipated growth, demographic shifts, and adopted policies.
+Recently, we have partnered with agencies in both Oregon and Washington who have made updates to their transportation plans.

 Routinely, agencies at the state and local levels are actively updating these plans to respond to statutory deadlines or fundamental needs of a community’s infrastructure.
 As they do so, many have been shifting their focus from a more traditional emphasis on vehicle capacity and roadway expansion to planning systems that are oriented around people.
 This includes setting goals related to improving conditions for walking and biking, making transportation safer for all, removing barriers to equitable access, and minimizing the impact of the transportation sector on climate change.

-Below are four examples of communities that have created innovative transportation plans:
+Below are four examples from the Pacific Northwest of communities that have created innovative transportation plans:

 With key themes like “completing our streets to serve everyone” and “breaking barriers with Oregon-217 crossings” the Tigard TSP shifted the city’s focus from widened roadways to more connected, accessible streets.
 This TSP is literally paving the way for a renewed capital focus and much more multimodal system development charge program.
 Learn more.